 Before talking about deodorant and antiperspirant, knowing the difference between the two is imperative: Deodorant contains alcohol-based ingredients that eliminate the odor-causing bacteria in your armpits, whereas antiperspirant contains aluminum-based ingredients that combine with sweat to form a gel-like plug that blocks the sweat glands and causes them to shrink.

 Likewise, if you use antiperspirants correctly — on completely dry skin right before going to bed — putting some on right before going to the gym should be unnecessary, since the ingredients should block your sweat for a good 24 hours.
-Moreover, as my colleague Jeff Gross explained in a recent article about sweating in the gym, there are several alternative methods for curbing your sweating: “Wear head and wristbands, and wring them out as much as you can over a trash can; they may only stem the tide, but hey, when you’re leaking like a sieve, anything that can prevent even a little bit of your sweat from reaching the machine is a good thing.”
+Moreover, as we explained in a previous article about sweating in the gym, there are several alternative methods for curbing your sweating: “Wear head and wristbands, and wring them out as much as you can over a trash can; they may only stem the tide, but hey, when you’re leaking like a sieve, anything that can prevent even a little bit of your sweat from reaching the machine is a good thing.”